Spanish language schools in Buenos Aires, Santiago, Cuzco. What was the experience like? Did you go into an advanced class? Change cities?

 Finally, at the end of the day, its about how much you put in, and you won't to be enjoying learning.
 If not change city and try something else.
 As i mentioned above, I always found have friends in one place was better for learning and a nicer experience of a countries culture.

-Suerte! over 5 years ago
+Suerte! about 8 years ago